eventnetusa/eventnet/src/_work/mini-in-a-stadium.md

     logo_image_height:
 ---

-When deciding how to enter the US Market, Mini Cooper and Crispin Porter + Bogusky looked to EventNetUSA to pull off a stunt as unique and eye catching as the brand itself.

 Mini Cooper had two goals for its US debut: generate interest and curiosity in hundreds of thousands of people and give the Mini a larger than life personality.